fzxiang/vitepress/README.md

 # Boot local dev server.
 $ npm run dev

-# Build demo, then serve locally.
+# Build doc, then serve locally.
 This is for testing
 # production build in the local environment.
 $ npm run serve